PierreExeter/data-science-projects/2_house_prices/README.md

-# House Price Prediction
+# House Prices Prediction

-The goal of this project is to predict the sales price of residential homes in Ames, Iowa, USA based on various of attributes.
+The goal of this project is to predict the sales price of residential homes in Ames, Iowa, USA based on various house characteristics.
 It is a supervised regression problem.

 TO CHANGE